 Menu

-The day programme is open only to residents of the Boroughs of Wandsworth and Richmond, aged 18 years old and plus.
-Is designed to support people while struggling to come off alcohol and/or drugs, as well as to support individuals who are abstinent from substances and/or alcohol and want to access additional recovery support and relapse prevention services.
+Is designed to support people aged 18 years old and plus struggling to come off alcohol and/or drugs, as well as to support individuals who are abstinent from substances and/or alcohol and want to access additional recovery support and relapse prevention services.

 CDARS mental health services provide additional support in conjunction with the clinical services offered by the local NHS Trust.
 The Service is open every day of the year for persons in mental health crisis, or those who perceive themselves as going into crisis.